Turn Off Narrator On Samsung Tv

 1. Using the Accessibility Shortcut

 The quickest way to disable the narrator is often through the accessibility shortcut.
 This usually involves pressing the volume up or down button repeatedly (typically three times) in quick succession.
-The exact method may vary depending on your TV model, so consult your user manual for specific instructions.
+The exact method may vary depending on your TV model, so consult your user manual for specific instructions And that's really what it comes down to..

 • Why it works: This shortcut is designed for quick access to accessibility features.
 Accidentally triggering it is a common cause of the narrator turning on, but it also provides a fast way to turn it off.